We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Obelisk 1985 Eau de Parfum

-Obelisk (Eau de Parfum) is a popular perfume by MCM for women and was released in 1985.
+A popular perfume by MCM for women, released in 1985.
 The scent is oriental-spicy.
-Projection and longevity are above-average.
+The longevity is above-average.
 It was last marketed by DC Design Cosmetic / Art & Fragrances.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.